Turin–Lyon high-speed railway: Present high-altitude line

 The first section comprises the Fréjus tunnel and its approaches on both sides.
 Its high elevation (1338 m), sharp curves, steep gradients, and low tunnel ceilings make this section the bottleneck on the overall capacity of the line.
-A 2007 study used the CAPRES model to calculate a maximum capacity of 226 trains/day, 350 days/year, under the safety regulations applicable at the time.
-The study foresaw a maximum traffic of 180 freight trains per day, which had to be lowered to about 150 freight trains per day due to logistical inefficiency (the traffic flows between the two countries are asymmetric).
+A 2007 study calculated a maximum capacity of 226 trains/day, 350 days/year, under the safety regulations applicable at the time.
+The study, using the CAPRES model, foresaw a maximum traffic of 180 freight trains per day, which had to be lowered to about 150 freight trains per day due to logistical inefficiency (the traffic flows between the two countries are asymmetric).
 A similar analysis for the full year led to a total of about 260 peak days per year.
 These conditions defined a maximum transport capacity per year of about 20 million tonnes when accounting for inefficiencies, and an absolute limit of about 32 million in "perfect" conditions.

 Additional traffic limitations stem from the impact of excessive train transit on the population living near the line.
 Some 60,000 people live within 250 m of the historical line, and would object to the noise from late-night transits.

-In 2007 the conventional line was used for only one-third of this calculated total capacity.
-This low use level was in part because restrictions such as an unusually low maximum allowable train height and the very steep gradients (26–30‰) and sharp curves in its high valley sections discourage its use.

-A 2018 analysis, by contrast, found the existing line close to saturation, largely because safety regulations now prohibit passenger and freight trains from crossing in a double-track single-tube tunnel.
-This very significantly reduces the maximum allowed capacity of the 13.7 km long Fréjus tunnel, which trains of one type must now fully cross before any train of the other type can be allowed in the other direction.
+In 2007, the conventional line was used for only one-third of this calculated total capacity.
+This low use level was in part because restrictions such as an unusually low maximum allowable train height and the very steep gradients (2.6–3.0%) and sharp curves in its high valley sections discourage its use.
+A 2018 analysis, however, found the existing line close to saturation, largely because safety regulations now prohibit passenger and freight trains from crossing in a double-track single-tube tunnel.
+This very significantly reduces the maximum allowed capacity of the 13.7-kilometre-long Fréjus tunnel, which trains of one type must now fully cross before any train of the other type can be allowed in the other direction.
 The path of the historical line through the deep Maurienne valley is also exposed to rockfalls, and a major landslide in August 2023 forced its closure for a year and a half.